GoogleCloudPlatform/k8s-multicluster-ingress/examples/zone-printer/README.md

     --kubeconfig=./mcikubeconfig
 ```

-Viola!
+Voila!
 You should have a multi-cluster ingress once the command
 successfully exits!